 You have a new kitten or have just welcomed a cat into your home, so now you need to cover the bathroom basics.
 You need a litter box, likely more than one.
 Where is the ideal spot (or spots) for it?

 Factors to Consider

 - Private location: Cats like privacy when they eliminate, not because of modesty, but because of a primal fear of being ambushed by an enemy when their guard is down.
 A guest bathroom would be ideal, or the closet of a guest bedroom.
 If space is a problem, consider using an inexpensive screen in the corner of a living room or bedroom.

-Aside from sanitary reasons, respect your cat's fastidious nature by keeping the litter box separated from his food dishes.
+- Away from food: Aside from sanitary reasons, respect your cat's fastidious nature by keeping the litter box separated from his food dishes.

-Although most cats will freely roam up and down stairs, if you have young kittens or very old cats, forcing them to climb stairs (up or down) to use the litter box may lead to litter box avoidance.
+- Do not make them climb stairs: Although most cats will freely roam up and down stairs, if you have young kittens or very old cats, forcing them to climb stairs (up or down) to use the litter box may lead to litter box avoidance.
 Particularly avoid dank, dark basements, which may be subject to mold and bacteria.
-You may need litter boxes on all levels of your house if you have several cats, but otherwise, don't place the only boxes in a location that will require climbing stairs.
+You may need litter boxes on all levels of your house if you have several cats, but otherwise, if you only have one box, do not place the only box in a location that will require frequently going up and down stairs.

 - Keep the doors open: Even if you have found the perfect spot for your litter box/es, the effort will be wasted if you forget and close the doors to those rooms.
 Make sure your cats can always reach a litter box.

 - Consider litter box furniture: There are many companies online that provide attractive furniture designed to hide litter boxes from very attractive wooden pieces to simpler bamboo cabinets.
 If you are really cramped for space, one of these might be a viable alternative to a litter box in a bathroom.